nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 #### 2.2.3.
 Adding a deadline : `add`

-Adds a deadline equivalent to adding a task with by time and by date.<br>
+Adds a deadline equivalent to adding a task with by time and by date.
+Undoable. <br>
 Deadlines have completion status, which is set to [pending] by default. <br>
 User can mark a deadline as [Completed].
 (See section 2.13) <br>
 Format: `add DESCRIPTION p/PRIORITY [bt/BYTIME] bd/BY_DATE [l/LOCATION] [ta/TAG]...`